 In a medium bowl, combine flour and salt.
 Stir in oil and water.

+Mix until combined.
 Then form it into a ball.

 Spray your pie pan with nonstick cooking spray.
 It's not really necessary but I just want to doubly make sure there is no sticking and it makes this dough just a bit easier to spread in the dish.

 Now, start pushing down on your ball of dough and begin spreading it towards the sides.

 Do as best as you can to evenly pull it up the sides.
 You'll want plenty of dough up the sides too so you can crimp it at the top edge.

 You can even get in there with your knuckles if you need to.

 This is very forgiving dough.
 See that little tear there where I pulled the dough a little too hard?

 Just smush around the dough with your thumb or fingers.
 It'll seal right back up.

 Make sure you also press down into the bottom rim of the pan too to spread out the dough and so it's not too thick.